 Teach a child to be polite and courteous in the home and when he grows up, he'll never be able to merge his car onto a freeway.

-Two can live as cheaply as one, for half as long.
+My theory on aging is two can live as cheaply as one, for half as long.

 Experience is the thing you have left when everything else is gone.